Install a Mounted Bearing: A How To

 Selecting the proper mounted bearing is only the beginning of an important process.
-For your system to run well, consider installation as laying a foundation for the rest of the application.
+For your system to run well, how you install a mounted bearing lays a foundation for the rest of the application.
 Some of the installation details will vary by bearing, so be sure to double-check your manual and installation instructions for specifics, such as tightening torque on set screws.

 The first step to proper installation – before you even touch your tools – is making sure you have everything you need to install the part.
 This includes the instructions that came with the part, the right type of bearing for your drive, and a shaft that falls within specified tolerances.
 If your shafting is not the right size for your mounted bearing or has damage from a previous bearing, it could lead to premature failure.